alexdrone/Store/README.md

 These should not be confused with Model-View-Controller.
 Controllers do exist in a Flux application, but they are controller-views — views often found at the top of the hierarchy that retrieve data from the stores and pass this data down to their children.

-Dispatch eschews MVC in favor of a unidirectional data flow.
+Dispatch eschews MVC in favour of a unidirectional data flow.
 When a user interacts with a view, the view propagates an action through a central dispatcher, to the various stores that hold the application's data and business logic, which updates all of the views that are affected.

 This works especially well with [Render](https://github.com/alexdrone/Render)'s declarative programming style, which allows the store to send updates without specifying how to transition views between states.